toralf/torutils/README.md

 ### Quick start

+Hint: If there are additional internet service at the relays (except _ssh_) please go to the [Installation](#installation).

-Install the dependencies, e.g. for Ubuntu 22.04:
+Otherwise install the dependencies, e.g. for Ubuntu 22.04:

 ```bash
 sudo apt install iptables ipset jq